wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 Forwarding is quite similar to a normal requestDelivery action, however it has a couple special traits.

-- Instead of calling `requestDelivery`, you should call `requestForward`.
+- Instead of calling `send`, you should call `forward`.
-- `requestForward` can only be called while a delivery is being executed (I.E, during execution of receiveWormholMessages), and can only be called by the contract which is receiving the delivery.
+- `forward` can only be called while a delivery is being executed (I.E, during execution of receiveWormholMessages), and can only be called by the contract which is receiving the delivery.
-- When a forward is requested, the `refundAddress` of the delivery is ignored, and the refund is instead used to pay for the `computeBudget` and `applicationBudget` of the next delivery.
+- When a forward is requested, the `refundAddress` of the delivery is ignored, and the refund is instead used to pay for the `maxTransactionFee` and `receiverValue` of the next delivery.
 - You can add supplemental funds to cover the forwarding costs by passing additional tokens in msg.value.
 - If the refund amount + supplemental funds do not cover the cost of the delivery, you will encounter a Forward Failure.
 - Forward Failures do not revert the previous delivery, but the next delivery is not guaranteed to be performed.